chrismartinjazz/euchre/notes.md

   Play the hand (trump suit, bidding player, go alone):
     Initialize the hand result to 0
-    Set the ranking of cards based on the trump suit If the bidder is going alone:
+    TODO: If the bidder is going alone:
-      Remove their partner from the hand
+      TODO: Remove their partner from the hand
     Start player is player after the dealer
     Set bidding team hand score to 0
     5 times:
       Start player chooses and plays a card
-      Set of current suit cards determined based on that card's suit and the trump suit Each other player in turn plays a card
+      Set the ranking of cards based on the trump suit and the lead suit Set of current suit cards determined based on that card's suit and the trump suit Each other player in turn plays a card
-        Must play a card from current suit set if have one in hand Result of hand evaluated based on ranking of cards If the bidding team won the hand, increment their hand score by 1 Start player is set to winner of hand
+        Must play a card from current suit set if have one in hand, otherwise can play any card Result of hand evaluated based on ranking of cards If the bidding team won the hand, increment their hand score by 1 Start player is set to winner of hand